-- Section 3 hiring opportunities made available to residents and area low-income as part of contractor engagement, contracting awards prioritized to contractors retaining Section 3 new hires; - Participation in Resident Advisory Board (RAB), addresses Public Housing policy via revisions to Public Housing administrative policy Admissions and Continued Occupancy Policy (ACOP), operational feedback to management, and review of proposed Public Housing Capital Program expenditures; - Per State law, two (2) Commissioners of the seven (7) member Board of Commissioners must be residents of Housing Authority-owned housing.
-Currently, one (1) resident of HUD Low Income Public Housing program, and one (1) resident of other-owned Housing Authority property, represent such Housing Authority tenant interests; - Public Housing residents are provided opportunity to propose and comment on annual revision to Public Housing Admissions and Continued Occupancy Policy (ACOP), such opportunity provided by Written Notice and 45-day comment period; - Public Housing residents are provided opportunity to comment on changes proposed and/or made to the Public Housing Lease, such opportunity provided by means of Written Notice and 60day comment period; - Public Housing residents are provided opportunity to comment on annual changes to Utility Allowances, such opportunity provided by means of Written Notice and 60-day comment period; - Public Housing residents are provided opportunity to comment on annual changes made to the Schedule of Standard Maintenance Charges used for the Public Housing program, such opportunity provided by means of Written Notice and 30-day comment period.
+- Section 3 hiring opportunities made available to residents and area low-income households as a function of agency engagement, procurement and contracting, where contractors retaining new personnel must first outreach to Section 3 qualified applicants; - Participation in the Resident Advisory Board (RAB), which addresses Public Housing (and Section 8 administrative policy and plan updates and revisions, provides operational feedback to management, and review of proposed Public Housing Capital Program expenditures; - Per State law, two (2) Commissioners of the seven (7) member Board of Commissioners must be residents of Housing Authority-owned housing.
+Currently, one (1) Commissioner resides in HUD Low Income Public Housing, one (1) resides in other-owned property of the agency, together representing Housing Authority tenant interests at the governance level; - Public Housing residents are provided opportunity to propose and comment on annual revision to Public Housing Admissions and Continued Occupancy Policy (ACOP), such opportunity provided by Written Notice and 45-day comment period; - Public Housing residents are provided opportunity to comment on changes proposed and/or made to the Public Housing Lease, such opportunity provided by means of Written Notice and 60-day comment period; - Public Housing residents are provided opportunity to comment on annual changes to the Utility Allowance Schedule, such opportunity provided by means of Written Notice and 60-day comment period;

+• Public Housing residents are provided opportunity to comment on annual changes made to the Schedule of Standard Maintenance Charges used for the Public Housing program, such opportunity provided by means of Written Notice and 30-day comment period.